caslabai/wafer-inspection/ReadME.md

-This repo provide a wafer-inseption pototype include all tensorflow profiler tools.(tensorboard, timeline) You can easiely import an other neural network to your application.
+This repo provide a wafer-inseption pototype include all tensorflow profiler tools.(tensorboard, timeline) You can also use NVprofiler(.nvvp) to moniter your model performance without overhead.<br>

+You can easiely import an other neural network to your application by modify `model_zoo`.
 The coding style is friendly for beginer.

-You can download dataset here: https://www.kaggle.com/qingyi/wm811k-wafer-map In the link, is a .pkl file.
+You can download dataset here: https://www.kaggle.com/qingyi/wm811k-wafer-map In the link, is a `.pkl` file.
-We provide a pkl to tfrecord function in `dataset` After turn dataset to tfrecord, you can start your trraining.
+We provide a `pkl2tfrecord.py` script in `dataset` After turn dataset to tfrecord, you can start your trraining.